[Photo] Student holding an IU Southeast Bulletin, brochures, and IU Southeast sticker.

 The Graduate Research Journal provides graduate students from any of the graduate programs the opportunity to publish their research and other scholarly work.
 The Graduate Research Journal is available at the Information Desk and displayed across campus.

-The Horizon is the official student newspaper of IU Southeast.
-The weekly paper is funded by activity fee money and advertising revenue.
-All facets of the publication are student driven.
+The Horizon is the official multiplatform student news organization of IU Southeast.
+The twice-monthly newspaper and website are funded by the student activity fee and advertising revenue.
+All facets of the publication are student-driven.